Online Learning Self-Assessment

 11. Keep the college and instructor apprised of all changes (name, address, e-mail, etc.).

-13. Contact the SCF Disability Resource Center to determine any needed accomodations if they have a disability.
+12. Contact the SCF Disability Resource Center to determine any needed accomodations if you have a disability or need accommodations for your online class.

 The Successful Distance Learning Studentby Wahlstrom, Williams, & Shea